apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The list of ports that are exposed by this service.
+<p>Lists the ports that are exposed by this service.
-If Ports are not provided, the default Services Ports defined in the ClusterDefinition or ComponentDefinition that are neither of NodePort nor LoadBalancer service type will be used.
+If not provided, the default Services Ports defined in the ClusterDefinition or ComponentDefinition that are neither of NodePort nor LoadBalancer service type will be used.
 If there is no corresponding Service defined in the ClusterDefinition or ComponentDefinition, the expose operation will fail.
 More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies">https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies</a></p>
 </td>